Audience response: Smartphone / HTTP voting

-With increasing penetration of smartphones with permanent internet connections, live audience response/voting can be achieved over the HTTP protocol.
-SMS is still a solid solution because of its penetration and stability, but won't easily allow multi-voting support and might cause problem with multi-country audiences.
+With increasing penetration of smartphones with permanent internet connections, live Audience Response/voting can be achieved over the HTTP protocol.
+SMS is still a solid solution because of its penetration and stability, but will not easily allow multi-voting support and might cause problem with multi-country audiences.
 The issue with SMS not supporting multi-country audiences is projected to be solved with SMS hubbing.

-In classrooms and conferences with Wi-Fi support or anywhere with GPRS coverage, software systems can be used for live audience feedback, mood measurement or live polling.
+In classrooms and conferences with Wi-Fi support or anywhere with GPRS coverage, software systems can be used for live audience feedback, mood measurement, or live polling.
 These systems frequently support voting with both mobile apps as well as mobile browsers.
 These apps invoke available local area networks (LAN) and provide a charge-free and cuts the needs to devoted hardware.

-With mobile apps and browser enabled voting, there aren't any setup costs for hardware since the audience uses their own phones as voting devices and the result is often presented in any browser controlled by the lecturer.
+With mobile apps and browser enabled voting, there are not any setup costs for hardware since the audience uses their own phones as voting devices and the result is often presented in any browser controlled by the lecturer.

-With a standard mobile browser solution these are click and go solutions without additional installations.
-Therefore, live audiences can be reached, and smartphone voting can be used – as with SMS – in any number of different locations.
+With a standard mobile browser solution, these are click and go solutions without additional installations.
+Therefore, live audiences can be reached, and smartphone voting can be used–as with SMS–in any number of different locations.
 With the GPRS solution the audience does not necessary need to be in the same area as the lecturer as with radio frequency, infrared or Bluetooth-based response systems.

 Software

-Audience response software enables the presenter to collect participant data, display graphical polling results, and export the data to be used in reporting and analysis.
-Usually the presenter can create and deliver her entire presentation with the ARS software, either as a stand-alone presentation platform or as a plug-in to PowerPoint or Keynote.
+Audience Response software enables the presenter to collect participant data, display graphical polling results, and export the data to be used in reporting and analysis.
+Usually, the presenter can create and deliver her entire presentation with the ARS software, either as a stand-alone presentation platform or as a plug-in to PowerPoint or Keynote.